Dalworthington Gardens, Texas: Demographics

-As of the census of 2000, 2,186 people, 747 households, and 622 families were residing in the city.
-The population density was 1,193.8 people per square mile (461.2/km2).
-The 765 housing units had an average density of 417.8 per square mile (161.4/km2).
-The racial makeup of the city was 89.52% White, 6.08% African American, 0.50% Native American, 1.56% Asian, 0.46% from other races, and 1.88% from two or more races.
-Hispanics or Latinos of any race were 3.80% of the population.

-Of the 747 households, 41.2% had children under 18 living with them, 73.5% were married couples living together, 7.9% had a female householder with no husband present, and 16.6% were not families.
-About 13.1% of all households were made up of individuals, and 4.7% had someone living alone who was 65 or older.
-The average household size was 2.92, and the average family size was 3.21.

-In the city, the age distribution was 28.9% under 18, 6.0% from 18 to 24, 27.3% from 25 to 44, 28.5% from 45 to 64, and 9.3% who were 65 or older.
-The median age was 40 years.
-For every 100 females, there were 97.3 males.
-For every 100 females 18 and over, there were 95.8 males.

-The median income for a household in the city was $75,528, and for a family was $95,686.
-Males had a median income of $62,500 versus $30,978 for females.
-The per capita income for the city was $41,458.
-About 0.8% of families and 1.8% of the population were below the poverty line, including 2.6% of those under age 18 and 2.0% of those age 65 or over.

 Politics

-Dalworthington Gardens is a largely Republican jurisdiction in modern times, having supported the GOP in the last six presidential elections.
+Dalworthington Gardens is a largely Republican jurisdiction in modern times, having supported the GOP in the last six presidential elections, and the last seven Texas gubernatorial elections.

 Education

 Public education

 Dalworthington Gardens lies within the Arlington Independent School District.
 Dalworthington Gardens is served by Key Elementary School, Gunn Junior High School, Martin High School, and Arlington High School.

 In Texas, school district boundaries do not always follow city and county boundaries because all aspects of the school district government apparatus, including school district boundaries, are independent from the city and county government.
 In the case of Dalworthington Gardens, no independent school district was ever established.
 The proximity of the already established Arlington ISD led to the entirety of Dalworthington Gardens being served by the AISD since the middle of the 20th century.

 Colleges and universities

 No colleges or universities are located in this community, but the town lies in proximity to the University of Texas at Arlington.
 The community is also served by the Tarrant County College district of junior colleges, which has campuses located in some surrounding cities.